priyanka-25-9-2003/PriceOptima-SpringBoard-PRIYANKA/README.md

 ✅Key Achievements:

 🔹load_data is the data ingestion component, which loads the data into a pandas DataFrame.

 🔹 clean_data is the data cleaning component, which removes rows with missing values.

 🔹transform_data is the data transformation component, which adds a new column 'Cost_Category' based on the 'Historical_Cost_of_Ride' column.

 🔹filter_data is the data filtering component, which filters rows where 'Number_of_Riders' is greater than 50.

 🔹output_data is the data output component, which prints the final transformed data.

 🔹The pipeline function runs the entire pipeline, from data ingestion to data output.

 # Milestone 3: Exploratory Data Analysis (EDA)

 # ✅ Objectives:

-- Advanced data analysis and pattern discovery -Outlier detection and handling
+- Advanced data analysis and pattern discovery

+- Outlier detection and handling

-=Correlation analysis and feature relationships
+- Correlation analysis and feature relationships

 -Data quality assessment

  # ✅ Key Achievements:
 🔹Check data quality (nulls, duplicates, types)